 Are Both Parents Required To Live Close To Each Other For Joint Custody To Work?

-While both parents are not legally required to live close to each other for joint custody to work, proximity can make the arrangement more manageable.
-Living near each other helps facilitate smooth transitions between homes and reduces travel time for the child.
+While neither parent is legally required to live close to the other for joint custody to work, proximity can make the arrangement more manageable.
+Living near each other helps facilitate smooth transitions between homes and reduces the child’s travel time.

 However, joint custody can still be effective with some distance, provided that both parents communicate well and are committed to making the arrangement work for the child’s benefit.